 Make use of the well-trained eyes and ears of your Galapagos National Park guide.
 Park guides undergo an extensive training regimen and many of them have been leading groups through the islands for years if not decades.
 Your guide will help not only spot but also interpret what’s unfolding in front of you.
-The best guides work with first-rate ships and land programs, which we at AdventureSmith Explorations source from experience; view all our Galapagos trips.
+The best guides work with first-rate ships and land programs, which we at AdventureSmith Explorations source from experience.

 Another important consideration is time, even more so than route.
 Most of the Galapagos’ iconic animals presented here can be found on a Galapagos tour in any season (learn about seasonal nuances in our month by month guide to the best time to visit Galapagos.
 The longer you can devote to exploring the archipelago, the more opportunity you’ll have to spot these amazing creatures.

 The longer you can devote to exploring the archipelago, the more opportunity you’ll have to spot these creatures.